 The yurts also have modern conveniences like a gas stove heater and air conditioning to help when it’s extra cold or extra hot.
 We used the air conditioning a lot on our second trip which was in late July.

 Now some people may say staying in a yurt isn’t camping but I don’t care.
 It’s the best way to ‘camp’ in my opinion.
 It’s like tent camping but with a bathroom and kitchen. 😀

-Plus the fact that our yurt was right next to the river, made our experience feel very outdoorsy.
-The boys waded in the water every day and we roasted s’mores in the fire pit almost every night.
+The fact that our yurt was right next to the river, made our experience feel very outdoorsy.
+The boys waded in the water every day right from our picnic area and we roasted s’mores in the fire pit every night.